BIGJRA/BIGJRA.github.io/rejuv.md

 | Clawitzer         | 5        |
 | **Dragalge**      | 5        |

-There is also various wild dive Pokémon swimming about you can interact with for a battle.
+There is also various wild dive Pokemon swimming about you can interact with for a battle.

 If you head up, you can talk to Challenger Neptune for a tough battle!